tpepels/mystic_quest/README.md

 3. **Data Types**: You can specify the data type for each field according to their need, choosing from "int", "string", or "float".

-4. **Optional Types**: You may include additional meta-types or attributes for specific fields, like specifying a primary key.
+4. **Optional Types**: You must specify one primary key for each entity, the best option is to set it to name: "id" with datatype "int".

 5. **New Entity Types**: While they should at least include the essential entity types, they are free to create new ones as needed by their project.